vaclavhanzl/prak/README.md

 one.
 You may need to teach the tool some additional foreign words or tell it about important seams in composite words.

-## Details of Linux instalation
+## Details of Linux installation
-If you just need **prak** working and do not otherwise care about pytorch, maybe this will suffice (on Debian):
+If you just need **prak** working and do not otherwise care about pytorch, maybe this could be a good start (on Debian):
 ```
 apt-get install python3-torch
 ```
+but you still need **torchaudio** which likely is not available this way, so you may as well directly try the way described below.

 If you want to enjoy python and pytorch a bit more, you most likely want python's own package management and virtual environments.
 For scientific work, **conda** package manager might be better than **pip**.
 In the conda world, there are still many options.
 You likely do not want the huge Anaconda but rather the more free and modular conda forge.
 To get it working, you still have